 The Company's policy is to maintain sufficient amount of cash and cash equivalents.
 Customer's premiums and indemnities are kept separately from the Company's working capital in specific bank accounts to ensure clear and transparent forecasting of the Company's cash flows.
 The Company also accumulates surplus cash, which is held at Aon Group cumulative reserve (BMG cash pool).
-If needed, these surplus cash can be transferred back to the Company in a short term.
+If needed, these surplus cash can be transferred back to the Company in a few days.

-The Company's liquidity and quick ratios were equal to 1.11 as at 31 December 2019 (as at 31 December 2018 - 1.54).
+The Company's liquidity and quick ratios were equal to 1.50 as at 31 December 2020 (as at 31 December 2019 - 1.11).

-LIQUIDITY RATIOS As at 31 December 2019 As at 31 December 2018
+LIQUIDITY RATIOS 31 December 2020 31 December 2019

-Current liquidity ratio 1.11 1.54
+Current liquidity ratio 1.50 1.11

-Quick Ratio 1.11 1.54
+Quick Ratio 1.50 1.11

 The Company's minimum equity is prescribed by the Bank of Lithuania.
-The Company's equity substantially exceeds the prescribed minimum level of equity required for insurance intermediaries, which is determined as the higher of (a) 4% from collected customer insurance premiums through dedicated Company's bank accounts, or (b) EUR 18,750.
+The Company's equity substantially exceeds the prescribed minimum level of equity required for insurance intermediaries, which is determined as the higher of (a) 4% from collected customer insurance premiums through dedicated Company's bank accounts, or (b) EUR 19,510.
 The table below compares the Company's equity with minimum equity threshold.